iiccsss/iiccsss.github.io/_pages/registration.md

 ### What about merch?

 Of course, we also offer to buy T-shirts with this year's logo!
 Registered participants can preorder merch and pick it up at the summer school.
-The T-shirts are available in a variety of colors, below are two examples.
+The T-shirts are high quality 100% cotton (organically grown) with the logo embroided and available in a variety of colors, below are two examples.
 (The square is just for reference 10x10cm and will not be on the tshirt.)

 <div style="display: flex; gap: 10px;">
   <img src="../assets/img/merch2026tshirtblue.png" width="300" alt=""/>